NX1X/NX1X/README.md

 **DevOps Engineer, Infrastructure Enthusiast and Security Minded**

-I'm deeply focused on enhancing productivity and efficiency in all aspects of my work.
+I'm deeply focused on enhancing productivity and efficiency in all aspects of my work and personal life.

 ### Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/edenporat)